Automatic Phase Matching

 The latter situation is somewhat analogous to parametric amplification, where an optical idler beam plays the role of the acoustic wave in Raman scattering.
 The idler is also generated from pump and signal (via difference frequency generation), so that its phase is suitable for transferring power from the pump to the signal.
 However, an important difference is that the idler wave propagates over long distances in the crystal, rather than being generated only locally.
 Therefore, phase matching issues arise, and these involve all three waves: pump, signal and idler.

-There is actually a situation where parametric amplification is more similar to Raman scattering: when the nonlinear crystal is strongly absorbing for the idler wave, see the Spotlight article of 2007-12-11.
+There is actually a situation where parametric amplification is more similar to Raman scattering: when the nonlinear crystal is strongly absorbing for the idler wave, see The Photonics Spotlight 2007-12-11.
 Indeed, the phase-matching bandwidth can be strongly increased in that case – at the price, however, that the parametric gain is much lower.